flyingtext/spacetime/README.md

 The application uses the Crossref API through the `habanero` library, so network access is required when querying Crossref.

+## Dependencies

+A summary of third-party libraries used in Spacetime is available in [docs/LIBRARIES.md](docs/LIBRARIES.md).

 ## Configuration
 Create a `.env` file in the project root to configure runtime settings.
 The following variables are supported: